In this post we talk about:

-A trademark can be one word, a group of words, sign, symbol, logo or a combination of any of these.
+In Philippines a trademark can be one word, a group of words, a sign, a symbol, a logo or a combination of any of these elements.

 After the examination, the Trademark Office of Philippines issues a notice of allowance and trademark is published for opposition purposes.

 Any third party who thinks to be prejudiced by the registration of trademark application may file an opposition within 30 days from the publication notice.

 Validity and duration of a trademark in Philippines

 The term of a trademark registration is ten (10) years from the date of issuance and it is renewable for a period of ten (10) years at a time.